 Even if you have changed the “pi” user password, just having a user name that is universally known is still a security risk.
 The following article explains how to safely rename the “pi” user to something more secure.

-The procedure starts with a Raspberry Pi running the latest Raspbian image (Stretch), with no other modifications.
-It should also work with the older Raspbian versions Jessie and Wheezy.
+The procedure starts with a Raspberry Pi running the latest Raspbian image (Buster), with no other modifications.
+It should also work with the older Raspbian versions Stretch and Jessie.

-Caution: Changing the name of the “pi” user will cause a couple of the features of the raspi-config script to stop working, namely the option 2 to change pi’s password (the “passwd” command can easily be used instead), and option 3 to change the boot environment.
+Caution for Jessie users: Changing the name of the “pi” might cause a couple of the features of the raspi-config script to stop working, namely the option 2 to change pi’s password (the “passwd” command can easily be used instead), and option 3 to change the boot environment.
 It will also prevent menu item “Menu->Preferences->Raspberry Pi Configuration” (the graphical equivalent of raspi-config) from running altogether.
 If these are important to you, consider not continuing with this procedure.

 NOTE: Some procedures on the Internet suggest using the usermod command to just rename the “pi” account.
 I would not recommend this, because usermod does not update secondary group ownerships, and the Pi user user has many of these.
 For example, the pi user is able to read the /var/log/syslog file by virtue of being a member of the adm group.
 Altering the pi user with usermod will break this functionality, as well as other features of the Pi account.